-- 1. Connect the Elektron device to the computer via USB. - Open the Transfer application on your computer, and then select the USB MIDI port(s) for your device on the CONNECTION page, and then click "CONNECT" (or click "CONNECT" next to your device under PREVIOUSLY USED if it has been connected before). - 3.
+- 1. Connect the Elektron device to the computer via USB. - Open the Transfer application on your computer, and then select the USB MIDI port(s) for your device on the CONNECTION page, and then click "CONNECT" next to your device under AVAILABLE DEVICES. - 3.
 In Transfer, click the EXPLORE tab to open the EXPLORE page. - 4.
 On the EXPLORE page top left side of the drop-down menu, make sure "MY COMPUTER" is selected. - 5.
 On the top right side, in the drop-down menu, select the type of file you want to transfer. - 6.
 In the window on the right, navigate to the files or folders you want to transfer - 7.
 Drag and drop the files or folders to your preferred location under "MY COMPUTER."